 Global Health Center (GHC) Courses: Inter-Professional Education (IPE) Activity

 The Global Health Center has been committed to inter-professional education (IPE) from Fall 2007.
-The following chart assess the total number of inter-professional students educated by the Center from Academic Years 2008 through Spring 2013, and health care professionals from Fall 2008 through Fall 2013.
+The following chart assess the total number of inter-professional students educated by the Center from Academic Years 2008 through Winter of Academic Year 2014, and health care professionals from Fall 2008 through Fall 2013.
 View GHC IPE chart

 Curriculum and policy recommendations for OHSU Global Health Education

 A comprehensive, scientific educational model at OHSU to prepare 21st century professionals must include training across disciplines.
 While health professions education is governed by requisite training within the realms of specific vocational choices, a campus-wide curriculum that delves into the broad influences of society, appropriate technologies, politics, psychology, public health, research, communication, ethics, environmental factors, economics, and public policy, amongst others, is essential.
 This "White Paper" offers a guide to integrate multiple competencies into OHSU programs, so that graduates are prepared to navigate successfully our complex, global landscape throughout their careers.
 Curriculum recommendations

 'Globals Generation Focuses on Experience' is an article about a growing number of 20- and early 30-somethings whose American dream has moved beyond suburban homes and traditional nuclear families, and it's one that now goes even beyond U.S. borders.
 Read article

 Global Health Education(See links to all GHC electives in the left hand column)

 - Establishing centralized repositories of information on global health education, including: courses at OHSU, PSU, OSU and other area universities and online curricula; faculty and community members with global health expertise who are willing to mentor students; global health curriculum development projects; immigrant and refugee programs in the Portland area willing to host students; past programs attended by students in other countries.